Katie Taylor-Amanda Serrano rematch to take place on May 20 in Dublin

 Katie Taylor's rematch with Amanda Serrano has been set for May 20 in Dublin.

-The fight was announced moments after Serrano defeated Erika Cruz by unanimous decision in New York on Saturday night to become undisputed featherweight champion.
+The fight was announced as Taylor joined Serrano in the ring moments after the Puerto Rican had defeated Erika Cruz by unanimous decision in New York on Saturday night to become undisputed featherweight champion.

 Taylor won a stunning first bout with Serrano last April, at a sold-out Madison Square Garden, on a split decision to remain undisputed lightweight world champion.